 A new year, a new adventure!
 For most of 2018, we will be exploring Eastern Canada.
 Are you planning to visit this region too?
 If not, perhaps this list (created with the help of some of my favourite travel bloggers) will change your mind.
 Alongside the classics (Peggy’s Cove, Gros Morne, Toronto, Hopewell Rocks et al), there are so many incredible sights and scenery to see in Ontario*, Quebec*, New Brunswick, Nova Scotia, PEI and Newfoundland.
 Here are just a few amazing places to visit in Eastern Canada this year, some further off the beaten path than others.
 We’ll see you there!

-It has been pointed out that most people in Ontario and Quebec probably wouldn’t consider themselves to live in Eastern Canada….but after living in BC for six years, these provinces are definitely ‘out east’ to us!
+It has been since pointed out to me that most people in Ontario and Quebec probably wouldn’t consider themselves to live in ‘Eastern’ Canada.
+I write this from a British Columbia perspective – these provinces are definitely considered ‘out east’ to us!

 the Acadian Peninsula, New Brunswick